imxrt-rs/imxrt-hal/README.md

 ## Goals

 - Create *the* collaborative group to support using Rust on NXP's i.MX RT series.
 - Simple but useful register level access.
 It compiles quickly, and it's intuitive for existing embedded developers.
+Every hal republishes the RAL.
 - Embedded HAL support.
 - RTIC support.
 - NXP EVK board support